By: Team AY1920S1-CS2103-T12-2 Since: Sept 2019 Licence: NUS

 4.6.
 EditMode for restaurants

-object contains many attributes.
-On top of a Name
+A Restaurant object contains many attributes.
+On top of a Name, Location, Rating and a list of Tag,

 menu and orders individually under 1 interface, using different commands.